Your guide to the most delicious restaurants in DC’s historic Georgetown neighborhood

 The spires of Georgetown University’s classic buildings set the scene for DC’s oldest neighborhood, which today attracts a cross-section of visitors, including pastel-loving preppy college students, Washington’s old guard and young professionals who want to unwind at the neighborhood’s waterfront restaurants.
 Gourmands in search of great dining will find that high-end options abound in this thriving university neighborhood.

-One of the newer waterfront restaurants in Georgetown, Fiola Mare, from local chef and restaurateur Fabio Trabocchi, is making waves for its to-die-for seafood and power list of diners (from Barack Obama and Joe Biden to a former James Bond, Pierce Brosnan).
+One of the favorite waterfront restaurants in Georgetown, Fiola Mare, from local chef and restaurateur Fabio Trabocchi, continues to make waves for its to-die-for seafood and power list of diners (from Barack Obama and Joe Biden to a former James Bond, Pierce Brosnan).
 Farmers Fishers Bakers (from the minds behind uber-popular Founding Farmers) also has an address at the Georgetown harbor.
-The restaurant’s menus are all great, but it’s the brunch menu that has guests clamoring for weekend reservations (Trust us.
+The restaurant’s menus are all great, but it’s the extensive brunch buffet that has guests clamoring for weekend reservations (Trust us.
 Don’t miss the cinnamon buns).
-And if you happen to be arriving in Georgetown by boat, Orange Anchor, will deliver food and drink right to your deck!

 Elite Eating at Hotel Restaurants

 Georgetown’s luxe hotels house some of the city’s top epicurean experiences.
 Bourbon Steak in the Four Seasons features James Beard Award-winning chef Michael Mina’s famed butter-poached steaks; you can also get your red meat fix at celebrity super-chef Wolfgang Puck's CUT by Wolfgang Puck in the luxe Rosewood Washington, D.C.
 The “nose-to-tail” section of the menu lives up to its name with selections including a 40oz tomahawk ribeye and even Japanese Wagyu.